jfparmentier/horizontalTrackSimulation/README.md

 3. Select the interface language on the landing page.
 French is selected by default.
 4. Choose an exploration mode.
 5. Select a suspended mass by tapping or clicking it.
 Drag and drop remains available on larger screens.
-6. Start the simulation with the play control.
+6. Click the character to release S2 and start the simulation.
 7. When the experiment ends, open the measurement table and optionally download the CSV file.
+Click the character again to reset the experiment.

 The default suspended mass is `0.5 kg`.